 Tortos de Maíz

-Another Asturian speciality is a small corn pancake fried in olive oil and topped with whether blue cheese, shredded chorizo, meat, egg, seafood or anything you’d like.
-Influenced by the Mexican panuchos mexicanos they are used in so many ways and terribly easy to make.
-A simple mix of corn flour, water and salt and there you have a nice gluten free base to anything you can imagine.
-This plate with a mix of Cabrales with apple purée and the other with caramelized onions was from a nice little village called Bulnes only reachable by funicular in the middles of the Picos de Europa.
-A must go to!
+Another Asturian specialty is small corn pancakes fried in olive oil and topped with blue cheese, shredded chorizo, meat, egg or seafood.
+Influenced by the Mexican panuchos Mexicanos they are used in so many ways and are easy to make.
+A simple mix of corn flour, water and salt and there you have a nice gluten-free base to anything you can imagine.
+This plate with a mix of Cabrales with apple purée and the others with caramelized onions.
+It was from a nice little village called Bulnes only reachable by funicular in the middle of the Picos de Europa.
+A must-go-to!